27Apoorva/TheRoboticsBlogger/_posts/2023-06-26-VS-Code-ROS-Configurations.md

 <h2 style="text-align: left;margin: 20px 3rem;" id="envsetupconfig">ENVIRONMENT SETUP CONFIGURATIONS</h2>
 <h3 style="text-align: left;margin: 20px 3rem;" id="createros2packages">• CREATE, BUILD, AND SOURCE ROS 2 PACKAGES</h3>
 <p style="text-align: left;margin: 20px 3rem;">
-In ROS 2, you can create packages using two different build types, i.e., <code style='color:orange'>`ament_cmake`</code> and <code style='color:orange'>`ament_python`</code>.
-You need to specify the build type and also additional dependencies while creating a package.
+In ROS 2, you can create packages using two different build types, i.e., <code style='color:orange'>ament_cmake</code> and <code style='color:orange'>ament_python</code>.
+You need to specify the build type and additional dependencies while creating a package.
 After your package is created, you need to build and source the workspace.
-Instead of typing a bunch of commands one after another in the terminal, you can save yourself some time by copy-pasting the below configurations inside the <code style='color:orange'>`tasks`</code> key, separated by commas in the <code style='color:orange'>`tasks.json`</code> file.
+Instead of typing a bunch of commands one after another in the terminal, you can save yourself some time by copy-pasting the below configurations inside the <code style='color:orange'>tasks</code> key, separated by commas in the <code style='color:orange'>tasks.json</code> file.
 </p>

 <p style="text-align: center; margin: auto 3rem;">